MaxKazantsev/spring-boot-starter-rabbitmq/README.md

 # spring-boot-starter-rabbitmq
-Some basic auto configuration with custom overridable error handling and payload mappings.
+Some basic autoconfiguration with custom overridable error handling and payload mappings.